 All of the community's catch basins have very little sediment accumulation rates, require little maintenance and are of low priority.
-Catch basins that prompt resident complaints or are subject to isolated instances where structures are plugged or damaged will be maintained and inspected by DPS as needed.
+Catch basins that prompt resident complaints or are subject to isolated instances where structures are plugged or damaged will be maintained and inspected by DPW as needed.
 At that time, it will be determined if the catch basin will require maintenance on a more frequent interval and warrants a reclassification to a medium priority rating.
-The City has a goal to inspect 20% of City owned Catch Basins annually.
 In the event the priority rating of a catch basin is changed, or new catch basins are constructed, this procedure will be updated and revised to reflect the change in priority within 30 days.